 Various Shipping Routes

-Shipping also poses a threat.
 Many commercial ships follow routes that pass through the reef.
-Despite the fact that many tragic shipping accidents have occurred in this region due to difficult climatic conditions, people navigate ships through the reef.
-Besides, all the waste that is discharged from these ships, causes a threat to the living organisms that are required for the existence of the reef.
+Despite the fact that many tragic shipping accidents have occurred in this region due to difficult climatic conditions, navigation through the reef.
+Besides, all the waste that is discharged from these ships, causes a threat to the living organisms that exists on the reef.

 The various activities carried out by humans have affected our planet in more ways than we can imagine.
 It is time that each of us contributes towards protecting the environment.
 Here's hoping that steps would be taken to protect the Great Barrier Reef at the earliest.